acumartini/dectet-public/README.md

 ## Inputs and Outputs

 All HW Inputs and Outputs are ground-referenced (internally balanced) and DC coupled.
 Signals are processed at a 24-bit 48kHz resolution.
-The Dectet comes calibrated with each channel’s DC offset and voltage gain (IN/OUT) stored internally.
+The dectet comes calibrated with each channel’s DC offset and voltage gain (IN/OUT) stored internally.
 However, if the analog components drift out of calibration please consult the [Calibration](#calibration) routine.
 All channels are designed for a +-5V signal range but are buffered to safely handle larger voltages (with added distortion).

 | Notes |
 | - |